A35-Marvin/aws-libwebsockets/minimal-examples/http-client/minimal-http-client-attach/README.md

 # lws minimal http client attach

-This demonstrates how other threads can reach out to an existing lws_context and join its event loop cleanly and safely.
+This demonstrates how other threads can reach out to an existing aws_lws_context and join its event loop cleanly and safely.

 ## build